-Elevator Poll Opportunity to Change / Nov, 2022 – As most of you know we have been conducting a one of its kind poll.
+Elevator Poll Opportunity to Change / Oct, 2023 – As most of you know we have been conducting a one of its kind poll.
 For the first time a poll was sent to the entirety of the construction industry regarding elevators.
 Architects, general contractors, engineers, design build firms and elevator professionals responded.
 Additionally, to have more clarity and to focus our efforts on real solutions we held a series of open forums where we discussed the results of the poll.
-We heard anecdotal stories that confirmed our findings and consistent reports of issues with the current traditional elevator industry.
+We heard anecdotal stories that confirmed our findings and consistent reports of issues regarding the current traditional elevator industry.

 After the poll and subsequent analysis we can say there is an opportunity to make changes for the better in the construction industry.